The Shave Ready Razor

 Where to get a truly shave ready Razor?

-If you buy a razor from a reputable vendor such as Classic Shaving, Vintage Blades, or Straight Razor Designs they offer honing services.
+If you buy a razor from a reputable vendor such as Straight Razor Designs or Vintage Blades they offer honing services by highly experienced and reputable honemeisters.
 This makes it convenient to get a brand new shave ready razor that will make your learning curve easier.
 We also highly recommend the option of buying a used and/or refurbished razor that has also been hand honed and is truly shave ready.
 This will allow the new shaver to get a quality straight razor that is really ready to shave with.
 This option generally costs significantly less than a factory new razor which is not really shave ready according to our high standards.
 You can find such razors in the Classifieds section on SRP.

 Why do certain razors require more or less honing than others?

 Last but not least, the material that your razor is made from will also determine how much hand honing is required and how long your edge will remain sharp.
 Stainless steel for instance takes more work to achieve the same sharpness as carbon steel, but will also stay sharper longer.
 Also it has been mentioned that if a razor has more of a wedge shape (less hollowing) it will generally require more honing to achieve the same sharpness as a razor that has been partially or fully hollowed, this is due to the amount of metal that must be removed to achieve that perfect edge.

 There are a number of other reasons this why some razors require more honing than others:

 - The material that your razor is made from will determine how much hand honing is required and how long your edge will remain sharp.
 Stainless steel usually takes a little more work to achieve the same sharpness as carbon steel, but will also stay sharper a little longer.

 - The thermal treatment that the razor undergoes during manufacturing.